trippleflux/nxscripts/nxmydb/trunk/readme.txt

 supported by OpenSSL/yaSSL.

   ############################################################
-  # Options                                                  #
+  # a) Options                                               #
   ############################################################

+  If any option is left undefined, the default value is used.

+  Host
-  Host            - MySQL Server host
+    - MySQL Server host
+    - Default: localhost

+  Port
-  Port            - MySQL Server port
+    - MySQL Server port
+    - Default: 3306

+  User
-  User            - MySQL Server username
+    - MySQL Server username
+    - Default: MySQL's default user

+  Password
-  Password        - MySQL Server password
+    - MySQL Server password
+    - Default: MySQL's default password

+  Database
-  Database        - Database name
+    - Database name
+    - Default: MySQL's default database

+  Refresh
-  Refresh         - Seconds between each database refresh
+    - Seconds between each database refresh (synchronizes users and groups)
+    - Set to zero if the database is not shared with more than one server
+    - Default: 0

+  Compression
+    - Use compression for the server connection
+    - Default: false

+  SSL_Enable
+    - Use SSL encryption for the server connection
+    - Default: false

+  SSL_Ciphers
-  Compression     - Use compression for the server connection SSL_Enable      - Use SSL encryption for the server connection SSL_Ciphers     - List of allowable ciphers to use for SSL encryption (e.g. DHE-RSA-AES256-SHA) SSL_Cert_File   - Path to the certificate file SSL_Key_File    - Path to the key file
+    - List of allowable ciphers to use with SSL encryption
+    - I recommend using DHE-RSA-AES256-SHA
+    - Default: null

+  SSL_Cert_File
+    - Path to the certificate file
+    - Default: null

+  SSL_Key_File
+    - Path to the key file
+    - Default: null

+  SSL_CA_File
+    - Path to the certificate authority file
+    - Default: null

+  SSL_CA_Path
-  SSL_CA_File     - Path to the certificate authority file SSL_CA_Path     - Path to the directory containing CA certificates
+    - Path to the directory containing CA certificates
+    - Default: null

+  Pool_Minimum
+    - Minimum number of sustained connections (must be greater than zero)
+    - Default: 1

+  Pool_Average
-  Pool_Minimum    - Minimum number of sustained connections (must be greater than zero) Pool_Average    - Average number of sustained connections (usually slightly more than minimum) Pool_Maximum    - Maximum number of sustained connections (usually double the average) Pool_Expiration - Seconds until a connection expires (less than MySQL's interactive_timeout) Pool_Timeout    - Seconds to wait for a connection to become available
+    - Average number of sustained connections (usually slightly more than minimum)
+    - Default: Pool_Minimum + 1

+  Pool_Maximum
+    - Maximum number of sustained connections (usually double the average)
+    - Default: Pool_Average * 2

+  Pool_Expiration
+    - Seconds until a connection expires (less than MySQL's interactive_timeout)
+    - Default: 3600 (1 hour)

+  Pool_Timeout
+    - Seconds to wait for a connection to become available
+    - Default: 5

   ############################################################
-  # yaSSL Cipher Suites                                      #
+  # b) yaSSL Cipher Suites                                   #
   ############################################################

   MySQL's official Windows binaries are built using the yaSSL library.